SadmanJoy01/Chrome-Profiles-Auto-Open-for-PC-only-/README.md

 Replace - C:\Program Files\Google\Chrome\Application\chrome.exe  with the Chrome path from your system.
 To find your exact path:
-Go to chrome://version  >  Look at the Command Line
+Go to chrome://version  >  Look at the Command Line Change the time t if needed

 ---